yesimon/django-voice/README.rst

 ::

   VOICE_ALLOW_ANONYMOUS_USER_SUBMIT (default: False)
-    Allow unsigned user to submit feedback.
-Asks user e-mail and marks the feedback as private to prevent public spam.
+    Allow anonymous user to submit feedback.
+Asks for email and marks the feedback as private to hide the email and prevent spam.

+  VOICE_BRAND_VIEW (default: 'djangovoice_home')
+    The view associated with clicking the brand logo in the top left of the bootstrap navbar.

 AUTHORS
 =======